Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

  2. The Home page has a link that navigates to the *Login* page where an admin can login, just like in the example above.
 This page is at the `/login` URL.
  3. Once a user has logged in, they are redirected back to the landing page at the root `/` URL where the greeting message now refers to the username of that user who logged in.
 I.e. `"Hello, {username}"`.
  4. Once a user has logged in, the Home page no longer shows the link to the login page, instead it shows a link to logout which resets the application back to the Home page.
- 5. Once a user has logged in and is now on the Home page, they can see a link that navigates to URL `/overview`.
+ 5. Once a user has logged in and is now on the Home page, they can see a link that navigates to the `/overview` URL.
 This URL points to the *Overview* page where information about the currently logged in user is shown.
  6. An anonymous user of the application who hasn't logged in, isn't allowed to view the overview page if they manually change the URL to point to `/overview`.
 Instead, the user is redirected to the Login page immediately.

 > In the initial sample, the Home page is a child program of the App root program.
 Here, we will have the Home page be the root program of the application.